pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/5-adapting-costs.md

 That is the honest result: sourced Kazakhstan fuel and O&amp;M data still make coal the cheaper option on the margin, so this model does **not** reproduce KEGOC's real ~22 TWh/yr of gas generation through costs alone — if anything, gas supply drops slightly further.
 In practice much of Kazakhstan's gas fleet is combined-heat-and-power (CHP) serving district heat demand, or otherwise committed under contracts rather than pure economic merit order — behaviour a marginal-cost override cannot capture.
 Closing this gap credibly would mean modelling that constraint directly (for example a must-run floor or heat-linked dispatch for gas CHP), not further fuel-price tuning — a candidate for a future tutorial, alongside a policy-driven CO₂ price.

+A second confound sits in the network, not the costs: by default PyPSA-Earth lets the solver expand every line at capital cost (`scenario.ll: ["copt"]`), so coal can reach any bus without a local gas plant ever needing to run.
+[Part 7](7-transmission-network.md#step-5-stop-lines-from-being-cost-optimized-past-their-rating) turns that off.

 ---

 ## Recap